FalkoKa/FalkoKa/README.md

 ### Hello World! 👋

 Welcome to my GitHub profile!
 Feel free to check out my repositories.
 Please keep in mind that some of them are just from when I started stepping into the world of software development (e.g. my calculator app, rock-paper-scissors, landingpage or the odin-signup-form).
-I kept those projects public as momories for when I started!
+I kept those projects public as memories for when I started!

-Some other projects are done during a coding bootcamp at General Assembly Sydney that I just completed in May 2023 - what a great experience! 🔭
+Some other projects are done during a coding bootcamp at General Assembly Sydney that I completed in May 2023 - what a great experience! 🔭

-🌱 I’m currently learning NextJS, keep improving ReactJS and thinking about Typescript.
-Any other suggestions?
+🌱 I’m currently learning more about Blockchain and Solidity.
+Super interesting!!

-🤔 I’m now looking for any openings for projects and/or opportunities as a junior developer!
-You can easily get in touch with me through LinkedIn or email!
+🤔 I’m looking for any 100% remote openings for projects and/or opportunities as a junior developer!
+You can easily get in touch with me through my <a href="https://www.linkedin.com/in/falko-kammel/" target="_blank">LinkedIn</a>, <a href="http://falko-kammel.dev/" target="_blank">Portfolio</a> or email!

 <a href="http://falko-kammel.dev/" target="_blank">Visit my website!</a>